Two-Stage Super-Resolution Simulation Method of Three-Dimensional Street-Scale Atmospheric Flows for Real-Time Urban Micrometeorology Prediction: Results and discussion

+\redA{We demonstrate that the inference in the second stage requires only local patterns and allows us to perform training on cropped data.
+This approach is particularly effective when the spatial size of training data is limited below the characteristic scales of city blocks.
+Note that the evaluation method used here is explained in Section \ref{subsec:sensitivity-test-method}.}

+Figure \ref{fig:hr_snapshots_input_dependence} compares snapshots of the single- and two-stage SR inference \redA{when the spatial size of the training data is sufficiently small, namely $16 \times 16$.} At a height of $4$ m, both SR methods reconstruct strong local winds between buildings, although the single-stage inference slightly underestimates wind intensity.
+This result indicates that fine-scale flow reconstruction can be learned from spatially localized data.
+At $64$ m, where flow scales are larger due to fewer buildings, the single-stage inference shows different flow patterns from those of the ground truth.
+In particular, the high-temperature and weak-wind areas are wider in the $T$ and $v$ snapshots, respectively.
+This result suggests that data of insufficient spatial size lead to failure in learning large-scale flow corrections.
+In contrast, the two-stage inference maintains high accuracy and yields similar patterns at $64$ m, even when using small-size data.

-Figure \ref{fig:hr_size_dependence} shows the dependence of test errors on cropped sizes.
-For each size, the test errors were averaged for the five U-Net2s trained using the different pseudo-random seeds; these averaged scores are represented by the lines in the figure, whereas the error bars indicate the maximum and minimum values.
+Figure \ref{fig:hr_size_dependence} shows the dependence of the test errors on cropped sizes.
+For each size, the test errors were averaged for the five U-Net2s trained using different pseudo-random seeds.
+The averages over the five scores are indicated by lines, while the error bars show the maximum and minimum values.
 Compared to the single-stage SR, the two-stage SR exhibits less dependence on cropped size.
-In particular, the temperature and velocity error norms are nearly constant over the cropped size.
-The MSSIM loss tends to decrease with increasing size, while this tendency is much weaker in the two-stage SR. For the single-stage SR, all test errors decrease strongly as the size is changed from $16$ to $32$.
-At the size of $16$, the largest error suggests that U-Net2 cannot learn how to correct large-scale flows from small-size input data.
+In particular, the temperature and velocity error norms are nearly constant across cropped sizes.
+Although the MSSIM loss tends to decrease with increasing size, this tendency is much weaker in the two-stage SR. For the single-stage SR, all test errors decrease strongly as the size changes from $16$ to $32$.
+At the size of $16$, U-Net2 fails to learn how to correct large-scale flows (Fig. \ref{fig:hr_snapshots_input_dependence}).
 When the size is equal to or greater than $32$, the difference in accuracy between the single- and two-stage SR becomes small.
-This result implies that U-Net2 can learn large-scale flow correction and fine-scale flow restoration simultaneously from input data of sufficient size.
-Importantly, the error bars are quite large not only at $16$ but also at $64$ for the single-stage SR (see the temperature error norm in Fig. \ref{fig:hr_size_dependence}), suggesting that such simultaneous learning is more challenging than the separate, two-stage learning.
+This result implies that U-Net2 can simultaneously learn to correct large-scale flows and reconstruct small-scale flows from input data of sufficient size.
+Importantly, the error bars are quite large not only at $16$ but also at $64$ for the single-stage SR (see the temperature error norm in Fig. \ref{fig:hr_size_dependence}), suggesting that such simultaneous learning is more challenging than separate, two-stage learning.
 These results indicate that the two-stage SR allows for training with smaller spatial size data, which not only localizes but also stabilizes HR inference processes.